scalabli/quo/docs/utils.rst

 Waiting for Key Press
 ---------------------

-.. versionadded:: 2.0

 Sometimes, it's useful to pause until the user presses any key on the keyboard.
 This is especially useful on Windows where ``cmd.exe`` will close the window at the end of the command execution by default, instead of waiting.

-In click, this can be accomplished with the :func:`pause` function.
+In quo, this can be accomplished with the :func:`pause` function.
 This function will print a quick message to the terminal (which can be customized) and wait for the user to press a key.
 In addition to that, it will also become a NOP (no operation instruction) if the script is not